What is it and how does it work?

 How is inflation measured?

-In the euro area, inflation is measured by the change in the HICP and is calculated by Eurostat.
-The HICP reflects average household expenditure in the euro area for a basket of products.
+In the euro area, inflation is measured by the change in the harmonised index of consumer prices (HICP) and is calculated by Eurostat.
+The HICP reflects average household expenditure in the euro area for a basket of goods and services.

 Why over the medium term?

-In order to provide a sufficient safety margin against deflation, i.e. against the broad-based decline in prices, deemed harmful to the welfare of consumers.
+In order to provide monetary policy with space for interest rate cuts in the event of adverse developments and a sufficient safety margin against deflation, i.e. against the broad-based decline in prices, deemed harmful to the welfare of consumers.
 This margin is also important to accommodate inflation differentials within the euro area, as well as possible biases when calculating the HICP.

 For the purpose, the instruments used by the Eurosystem are open market operations, standing facilities, and minimum reserve requirements.